-- 1 Log in to the Precise Custom Portal.
+- 1. Log in to the Precise Custom Portal.

-- Go to Add Portlet.
+- 2. Go to Add Portlet.

-- 3 In the portlets tree under Tools, click Add after Import from Precise.
+- 3. In the portlets tree under Tools, click Add after Import from Precise.

-- 4 Select the data source.
+- 4. Select the data source.

-- 5 Select the name that was used to create the Export to the Custom Portal Portlet view.
+- 5. Select the name that was used to create the Export to the Custom Portal Portlet view.

-Note: The date and time stamp will help you choose the most recent view.
+Intersection of the stamp will help you choose the most recent view.
 The last 50 saves are available.

-- 6 Click Generate the Portlet. - 7 Click Preferences if you want to change the default configuration.
+- 6. Click Generate the Portlet. - 7.
+Click Preferences if you want to change the default configuration.
 See Configuring the portlet.